Alberta New Democratic Party: First government (2015–2019)

-The incumbent PC premier Jim Prentice called an election on April 7, 2015, following the reveal of a new budget to strengthen his party's mandate.
+The incumbent PC premier Jim Prentice called an election on 7 April 2015, following the reveal of a new budget to strengthen his party's mandate.
 On election night, the NDP won 54 seats, re-electing all four of their incumbents as well as 50 new members to the legislative assembly.
-The NDP had expected to do well in Edmonton.
-Not only was Notley from an Edmonton riding, but Edmonton has historically been friendlier to centre-left parties than the rest of Alberta.
-However, in a result that exceeded even the most optimistic NDP projections, the party took every seat in the capital.
-It also swept the cities of Red Deer and Lethbridge, and took 15 seats in Calgary, the Tories' power base for four decades.
-They also won 16 additional seats in the rest of Alberta, mostly in the northern and central parts of the province.
+The NDP had high expectations for Edmonton, given Notley's local ties and the city's historically favourable stance towards centre-left parties.
+Surpassing all projections, the party won every seat in the capital and also swept Red Deer and Lethbridge.
+They also secured 15 seats in Calgary, the long-standing stronghold of the Tories, and gained 16 more seats across the rest of Alberta, mostly in the northern and central regions.

 The Notley Government was characterized by a small cabinet and an intense focus on the economy.
 At the time of the early election call Alberta was sinking into a deep recession caused by the collapse of world oil prices.
 As a result of the province's dependence on oil royalties over more traditional revenue sources, Alberta's deficit soared.
 After reversing prior budget cuts, Notley mostly shied away from major wealth redistribution and preferred to stimulate the economy through infrastructure spending and maintaining public services.
 Most new programs, such as school lunches, were introduced cautiously through pilot programs.
 Despite ostensibly being a party of labour, the NDP froze wages and generally took the side of management in labour disputes, and a higher minimum wage was phased in relatively slowly.
 Labour code changes were generally incremental, though an update to labour standards on farms was extremely divisive in rural Alberta.
 However, Notley moved forwards with a carbon pricing scheme and plans for sustainability and energy transitions early in her term.
 Controversially such plans were framed around creating a social license for pursuing oil sand expansion, and she championed the creation of pipelines and partnered heavily with the oil industry.
 As a result plans to raise oil royalties were scrapped, and tax increases on corporations and higher income brackets were modest.
 Eventually this led to a schism between the NDP governments of Alberta and British Columbia over the twinning of the Transmountain Pipeline, which remained a contentious project in the Canadian political arena and particularly within the federal New Democratic Party.
 While the Alberta economy recovered from the depths of the energy recession by 2019, the oil industry remained relatively stagnant and economic growth had been nowhere near what Alberta had enjoyed in the previous decade.